 To discover aliens, just never stop listening

 Conclusive proof of the presence of intelligent life in the universe other than our own would be a watershed moment for civilization.
 A collective effort, involving a range of experiments, has been searching for signals of extra-terrestrial intelligence for nearly as long as radio technology has been around.
 The underlying idea is that artificial radio signals can be distinguished from those created by natural (astrophysical) sources because of their narrow range in frequencies and repetitive nature, as is the case with human radio transmissions.
 A tantalizing candidate signal appeared in 1977, although it has never been seen again and a natural explanation can’t be ruled out.

 SETI, the Search for Extra-Terrestrial Intelligence, continues with a variety of dedicated radio telescopes, including the Allen Telescope Array, which has recently been supplemented with technology nominally deployed for the search for exoplanets.
 Scientists have also purposed it to look for alien mega-structures, hypothesized by the physicist Freeman Dyson, that advanced, civilizations might use to harvest energy directly from their host stars.
 Despite decades of coming up empty, the collective search for extra-terrestrial intelligence is now better equipped than ever to adress Arthur C. Clarke’s famous anxiety that “two possibilities exist: either we are alone in the universe, or we are not.
 Both are equally terrifying.”

 Subodh Patil is a theoretical physicist at the Niels Bohr Institute at the University of Copenhagen.
 He tweets on occasion at @_subodhpatil.

-WATCH: Is this theoretical cosmologist’s work the first empirical test of string theory?
+WATCH: The theoretical cosmologist Laura Mersini-Houghton on whether her work is the first empirical test of string theory.